📖 Read Time: 8 Minutes

 👉 Age affects us all

 Individuals above 50 experience the inevitable muscle loss that time places upon us.
-Expect slower progress at this point but planche still open to the table.
+Expect slower progress at this point but planche is still on the table.

 👉 Rest & Stress